Chapter 14: Lookup Arguments

 A refinement of the logarithmic derivative approach optimized for repeated lookups.

-Trade-offs: Setup overhead; benefits emerge with many lookups against the same table.
+cq pre-computes quotient polynomials for the table, amortizing table processing across multiple lookup batches.
+The trade-off is setup overhead; benefits emerge with many lookups against the same table.

 Caulk and Caulk+